Execut3/CTF/README.md

 # 2- Writeups

-Writeup for challenges I Participated in will be placed in this folder.
+Writeup for challenges that I Participated, are placed in this folder.

 # 3- Online-CTF

-Online CTF Websites.
+Online CTF Websites Writeups and their related resources.

 # 4- Wiki

-Include Links, Docs, Keynotes which are usefull in CTF Challenges.
+Include Links, Docs and Keynotes that are usefull in the CTF Challenges.

 # 5- Tools